mopidy/mopidy-alsamixer/README.rst

 The following configuration values are available:

+- ``alsamixer/card``: Which soundcard to use, if you have more than one.
+  Numbered from 0 and up.
+0 is the default.

 - ``alsamixer/control``: Which ALSA control to use.
 Defaults to ``Master``.
   Other typical values includes ``PCM``.
 Run the command ``amixer scontrols`` to list available controls on your system.